A project of the Agroecological Transition Program for Building Resilient and Inclusive Agricultural Food Systems (TRANSITIONS)

 Sustainability standards are prominent within Vietnam in higher-value crops, like coffee and cocoa.
 However, they are less prevalent in staple crops, like rice.
 To address this in Vietnam’s Mekong River Delta region, the International Rice Research Institute (IRRI) and local stakeholder partners, will support the development, design, and improvement of digital tools facilitating agroecological practices for rice farmers.
 The Vietnam team and IRRI will focus research on advanced farming packages that promote agroecological production and reduce greenhouse gas emissions while enhancing farmers’ income.

-The Brazil team will support the improved use of good agronomic practices and traceability tools for incentives to smallholders and recognition of their livestock production practices.
+The Brazil team, led by Solidaridad Latin America, will support the improved use of good agronomic practices and traceability tools for incentives to smallholders and recognition of their livestock production practices.
 The team will work in the Amazon agriculture frontier of the states of Pará and Mato Grosso, Brazil.
 With this purpose in mind, the Brazil team will review the inclusivity of existing tools, map and systematize knowledge on production practices, and influence tool access, design, and improvement to support agroecological transitions.

 Part of a bigger picture: Agroecological TRANSITIONS